mmikowski/jquery.event.gevent/README.md

 ## Summary ##

-A plugin that provides the ability to have a jQuery *collection* subscribe a *function* to a *global custom event*.
+A plugin that provides the ability to have a jQuery **collection** subscribe a **function** to a **global custom event**.
 This plugin is featured in the book [Single page web applications - JavaScript end-to-end](http://manning.com/mikowski).
-Methods are provided to **subscribe**, **publish**, and **unsubscribe**.
+Methods include **subscribe**, **publish**, and **unsubscribe**.

 ## Example ##

-Let's say we have "widget rejects" in various panels in our web page that show how many widgets Acme Inc. has manufactured and rejected on a given day.
-We receive instant messages from Acme's web service at any time that tells us the widget reject count.
+Let's say we display various panels in our web page that show how many widgets Acme Inc. has manufactured and rejected on a given day.
+We occassionaly receive a messages from Acme's web service that tells us the revised widget reject count.

-With this plugin you can just *publish* a `widget-reject` event and have all the panels update themselves:
+With this plugin we can simply *publish* a `widget-reject` event and have all the panels update themselves:

     // function to update reject panels